Close Menu

 The Antioxidant Arsenal: How Olive Oil Combats Free Radicals

-Every drop of quality olive oil brings a flood of protective antioxidants that hunt down free radicals and stop them from wrecking your cells.
+Every drop of quality health benefits of olive oil. brings a flood of protective antioxidants that hunt down free radicals and stop them from wrecking your cells.
 Make it part of your meals and you give your body a daily shield against the oxidative stress linked to joint pain, heart trouble, and some cancers.
 Extra-virgin varieties are especially rich in these compounds, turning every drizzle into a small dose of defense that may help you feel younger inside and out.
+Source

 The Role of Polyphenols